Oh boy. We’re already off to a fantastic start here. And I mean that in the most unironic way possible.

 But the track I really want to talk about of these three, is Fallen Star, which I mentioned earlier.
 If Money and Hoes is the perfect representation of Let’s Start a Riot’s over the top, silly side, then Fallen Star is the embodiment of the albums more serious, and emotional side, however limited it may be.

 It’s a very surprising, emotional turn for the album that kind of comes out of fucking nowhere.
 Not even the slightest hint of the over-inflated ego from the rest of the album is present, the sexually graphic lyrics are completely absent and the upbeat, poppy instrumentals and goofy rapping are replaced by a beautiful melody and sad sounding vocals that, while absolutely fucking dreadful, feel like they came from the heart.
 Vanity may be a fucking terrible singer, but there’s a genuine emotion in his voice here that I just can’t bring myself to hate.
-He sounds like he’s on the verge of tears the entire time, which may have something to do with the fact that this song was allegedly written in response to his fellow band mate Rebecca Fugate dying in a car accident.
+He sounds like he’s on the verge of tears the entire time, which may have something to do with the fact that this song was allegedly written in response to the death of someone close to him.
 With lyrics like “Wherever you are, you’re still in my heart” and “We cuddled in the park, you shine like Noah’s Ark”, Fallen Star stands out as a track that feels genuine, especially when compared to all of the silly, ego-driven nonsense that came before it.
 And in a release like this, that means a hell of a lot to me.
 It’s a song I can really relate to, for various personal reasons, and it has a charm to it that’s difficult to explain.
 It’s oddly beautiful, and it’s a fantastic outlier in an otherwise daft, upbeat album about fucking and going to the dance club.

 If you go into Let’s Start a Riot attempting to appreciate it for what it is: dumb, funny, goofy party music with a unique twist, and the occasional moment of emotion, I think there’s a good chance you’ll find something to love here.
 Perhaps I’ll look back on this in a few years time and wonder what the fuck I was thinking, but right now I have absolutely no shame in calling this one of my favourite albums of all time.